-By Melvin Adams – President and COO
+By Melvin Adams – Renewanation President & COO

-Since the vision of RENEWANATION is to offer every child a Christian worldview, schools are a most logical focus in our mission.
+Since the vision of Renewanation is to offer every child a Christian worldview, schools are a most logical focus in our mission.

 As we approach the subject of schools, many important questions surface.
 To be sure, there are varied opinions on some of the answers.
 But because one’s education always becomes such a vital part of their worldview and because worldviews are largely shaped during the K-12 years, we must make this focus one of our highest priorities.